ercanon/Sprite-Sorting-Camera-Culling/docs/README.md

 # Sprite Sorting & Camera Culling
 ## Sprite Sorting
 The objective of implementing sprite sorting is to make a 2D world look like a 3D world.
+Depending in which order the program render the entities, the sprites overlaps ones to others.
+Playing with this order we can make the game looks nice.
 To achieve this effect, we can use differents methods:

 ### Cut Sprites
 The sprite or tile used is divided in two.
-One part is rendered below the entities and the other above.
+The top part is rendered on top of the entities and the botton one under them.
 It is the easiest and fastest way to implement the sorting of sprites.

 ### Sorting Layers
 #### By position
 Consist in sorting the entities depending of their Y position.

 #### By triggers
-Using colliders to detect what entity must be rendered first.
+Using colliders to detect which entity must be rendered first.

 #### 3D
+The axis used in 2D games are the X, for width, and Y, for height, but adding another one, Z, we make the game have depth, like a 3D.
+This could be very useful for isometric games, because they look like 3D games, or side-view orthogonal games, because they do not have a lot of perspective.

 ## Camera Culling
 The camera culling is used to optimize the game by not rendering what it is outside the camera.
+The tiles outside the boundaries of the camera are not calculated and the  entities are not updated.

 ## Implementation
 What I aim to achive is implement a sorting whitout being too complicated.
 With just adding attributes to the tiles of the tileset, adding a function and a few more things you can forget about the code.
 This code generate a group of objects or entities that I like to call Assembles from any layer, without needing an exclusive layer to sort, and then use it to sort the sprites.